Working Remotely with your Protected Health Information (PHI)

 Absolutely.
 Teams meetings can be recorded via the settings once a meeting starts – there’s a “Start Recording” option you need to click.
 It’s important to note that recording a session should only be done with the consent of all parties involved.
 Please follow the appropriate guidelines for recording consent for your department.

 Recordings of Teams meetings are stored in Microsoft Stream.
 The default permissions for the recording are setup so that only the creator of the meeting and invitees on the meeting can access the video.
+It is very important to note that you should be very careful when changing sharing permissions as the default sharing option shares the meeting with everyone in the organization.
+You must restrict your shared videos to just individual people if you absolutely must share your video records.
+Please following these Microsoft Stream instructions for sharing with individuals.
 There is a delay of an hour or so once a video conferencing session ends before the recording will be processed and accessible via Microsoft Steam.
 You will receive an email with a link once the recording is available.

 We strongly recommend that any recordings should not be altered in anyway if downloaded.

 I need to make a phone call to one of my patients, how can I do that without being in my office with access to my desk phone or using my personal cell phone?